tailwindlabs/tailwindcss.com/source/docs/configuration.blade.md

 }
 ```

-If you'd like to prefix your own utilities as well, just add the prefix to the class definition:
+If you'd like to prefix your own utilities as well, add the prefix to the class definition:

 ```css
 @responsive {